 Using song layouts

 - You can rename, copy or delete layouts from the Repertoire > Layouts list.
-However, layouts can be shared by multiple users.
+However, remember that layouts can be shared by multiple users.
 If there is a layout you no longer want to see, you should edit it and remove yourself from the Users list, rather than deleting it, if other users are listed there.

 - More Buttons: This layout is similar to Overlapping Buttons, but the document viewer is a little smaller, making room for more buttons.
 You can show and hide the song list the same way.
 This is best if you want to trade a bit of lyrics space for more button space.